germanfgv/firecrest-v2/docs/setup/arch/systems/README.md

 ![f7t_ssh_pool](../../../assets/img/command_exec_sshpool.svg)

-> [!NOTE]
+!!!
+Note
-> Using this setup, stress testing has proven that 500 clients can produce ~195 request per second with a latency of 900 ms, and an error rate of 0.04%​ (always depending of the infrastructure, filesystems, network latency, etc)
+    Using this setup, stress testing has proven that 500 clients can produce ~195 request per second with a latency of 900 ms, and an error rate of 0.04%​ (always depending of the infrastructure, filesystems, network latency, etc)